 An invitational travel authorization (ITA) may be used to authorize travel for an individual who is not employed by the Government, is a volunteer covered by 10 USC §1588, or is intermittently employed by the Government under 5 USC §5703.
 An individual intermittently employed by the Government under 5 USC §5703 serves as an expert and consultant and must be appointed under an appropriate authority.
 Experts and consultants must be appointed by the Secretary of Defense or the Secretary of the Navy IAW DCMO Administrative Instruction 2, "Employment of Experts and Consultants" dated April 20, 2017.
 Appointments are approved via DD Form 2292.

-- Travel is by an individual who serves as an organ donor for a Service member when the donation is authorized under Service regulations.
+11. An individual who serves as an organ donor for a Service member when authorized under Service regulations.
+See JTR, par.
+033009.

 Standard Operating Procedure for Submitting Invitational Travel Authorizations (ITA) for the Defense Travel System

 Reference: (a) NAVPGSCOLINST 4650.4J

 Enclosures: (1) ITA EFT Information Sheet

 (3) DD Form 1351-2 Instructions

 (4) DD Form 1351-2, Travel Voucher or Subvoucher

 A. This SOP is implemented by paragraph VII 2. of enclosure (1) of reference (a).